 Student Portal – Your online resource for everything pertaining to your Trinity student account.
 Students register for classes through their student portal, pay their tuition bills, and keep track of their academic progress.

-Tibstra Hall – primarily sophomores and juniors live in Tibstra (formerly known as East Hall).
-Tibstra houses 6 students per suite, with a kitchenette and bathroom area.
+Tibstra Hall – primarily sophomores, juniors, and seniors live in Tibstra (formerly known as East Hall).
+Tibstra houses 5 students per suite, with a full kitchen and bathroom area, except one floor that only has a kitchenette.

 TrollNation – Every student is a member of TrollNation.
 The most visible place TrollNation is seen is at campus sporting events.
 We are all Trolls!